-I believe that storytelling, empathy and adventure foster creativity that makes us better people and a better society.
-As a Media Strategist and Experience Designer, I will get you doing and discovering things you might not otherwise.
+I believe in storytelling, empathy, and adventure.
+They spark the creativity to make us better people and a better society.
+As a Media Strategist and Experience Designer, I will get you doing and discovering things you might not do otherwise.
 My creative roots lie in documentary photography, and my current work involves games and interactive experiences (online and off).

-Before all that, I worked in Guatemala, India, Brazil, and Ethiopia on documentary projects and collaborative media production, including a Fulbright funded project in Ethiopia.
-I have a degree in Design & Technology from Parsons and a degree in History from Eugene Lang, both colleges of The New School University.
+Before all that, I worked in Guatemala, India, and Brazil, on documentary projects and collaborative media production, which included a Fulbright-funded project in Ethiopia.
+I have a degree in Design & Technology from Parsons and a degree in History from The New School University.

 Of all my accomplishments, few will top being voted “Most Likely to Discover Time Travel” by my junior high classmates.